 Depending on Mr. A Financial condition, risk capacity decisions can be made.
-While conservative investor prefers to select Option A or B, an aggressive investor will select Option C if he is ready and has the financial capacity to bear the risk.
+While a conservative investor prefers Option A or B, an aggressive investor will select Option C if he is ready and has the financial capacity to bear the risk.

-- Important for analysis: For every business, it is important to understand future cash inflow or outflow from business, PV calculation turns necessary when you expect a certain level of future cash flow.
+- Important for analysis: For every business, it is important to understand future cash inflow or outflow from business; PV calculation becomes necessary when you expect a certain level of future cash flow.

-- Time-value of money: level of interest rate, inflation, and periods helps in making on investment return you expect in the future from your investment.
-What is the current value of future worth that helps in making investment decisions?
+- Time-value of money: level of interest rate, inflation, and periods helps in making an investment return you expect in the future from your investment.
+What is the current value of future worth that helps make investment decisions?·

-- Inflation effect: They make sure that the inflation effect on money is calculated over a period by considering either inflation rate or discounting expected rate of return from future cash flow.
+- Inflation effect: They make sure that the inflation effect on money is calculated over time by considering either the inflation rate or discounting the expected rate of return from future cash flow.

 - Investment Decision: This method helps in making investment decisions since it calculates the current value of future cash flows in investment.
-If the investor does not have enough amount to invest from which he, expect future cash flow he would prefer to select other investment options.
+If the investor does not have enough to invest from which he expects future cash flow, he would prefer to select other investment options.

-- Inflation vs Interest: If the inflation rate is higher than the interest rate on investments, then investment becomes worthless.
-If the value of money you hold today is higher than tomorrow people prefer to spend it today than investing in tomorrow.
+- Inflation vs. Interest: If the inflation rate is higher than the interest rate on investments, then investment becomes worthless.
+Suppose the value of money you hold today is higher than tomorrow people prefer to spend it today than invest in tomorrow.